-Solvency II was introduced from 01/01/2016.
-The main purpose of Solvency II is to ensure that all insurance companies are able to meet the claims of their customers.
-The regulations therefore specify how much capital the companies must have.
+Solvency II was introduced from 01/01/20161.
+The main purpose of Solvency II is to ensure that all insurance companies are able to meet the claims from their customers.
+The regulations therefore specify the amount of capital the companies must hold.
 The regulations also provide guidelines for good corporate governance in order to understand the risk and promote a sound and adequate risk culture.
 The regulations apply across all countries in the EU/EEA area.
 The aim is to ensure equal treatment of customers, and a level playing field for the insurance companies.